neginmhd/bridging-vision-language-construction/README.md

 ![Workflow](./figures/workflow.png)

-This repository accompanies the paper: **Bridging Vision and Language in Construction: A Review of Visual-to-Text Generation**
-It presents a systematic search and review of visual-to-text generation in construction, here we share raw search results, code for identifying relevant studies, and supplementary analyses of the findings.
+This is the repository of **Bridging Vision and Language in Construction: A Review of Visual-to-Text Generation**,a systematic search and review of visual-to-text generation in construction, here we share raw search results, code, and supplementary analyses of the findings.

-for details please refer to:
+for details please refer to the paper:
 - Title: *Bridging Vision and Language in Construction: A Review of Visual-to-Text Generation*

 ---